-In honour of Dr. Judith Friedland, former Chair of the Department of Occupational Therapy, the Fund for Occupational Therapy in Oncology and Palliative Care recognizes Dr. Friedland’s exemplary contributions to the Department and the field of occupational therapy, as well as her other accomplishments at the University of Toronto.
+In honour of Dr. Judith Friedland, former Chair of the Department of Occupational Therapy, the Fund for Research in Occupational Therapy in Oncology and Palliative Care was established.
+It recognizes Dr. Friedland’s exemplary contributions to the field of occupational therapy, the Department, and the University of Toronto.

 The Fund provides up to $5,000 awarded annually.

 Past Recipients of the Judith Friedland Fund